emlynoregan/gaedocstore/README.md

     }

 An analogous process happens to embedded addresses whenever the Address object is updated.

+You can lookup the bOTL Transform with:

+    ltransform = GDSDocument.GetbOTLTransform("address")

+and delete it with

+    GDSDocument.DeletebOTLTransform("address")

 Desired feature (not yet implemented): If the template itself is updated, then all objects affected by that template are also updated.